r0mar0ma/sd-webui-pez-dispenser/README.md

 ## Configuration

-Default processing paramaters can be changed by placing `config.json` file to the extension directory.
+Default processing parameters can be changed by placing `config.json` file to the extension directory.

 Parameters are the same as on [Hard Prompts Made Easy](https://github.com/YuxinWenRick/hard-prompts-made-easy) page.